kalaksi/docker-ossec-log-server/README.md

 ### What is this container for?
 This container is for running OSSEC HIDS log analysis server and optionally sending alerts via email.
 It accepts syslog-formatted logs.
-One use case is a centralized log archiving and analysis server for your containers (using e.g. Logspout).
+One use case is a centralized log archiving and analysis server for your containers.
+I currently use this container and [Logspout](https://github.com/gliderlabs/logspout) to achieve this.

-** Note: while fully functional and working, this container is still waiting these features to be implemented:  **
+** Note: while fully functional and working, this container is still waiting these features to be implemented.
+Any help is greatly appreciated!  **
 - Getting around ```ossec-contol``` and running the necessary process directly, which would help detecting if the process crashes.
 - Dropping root privileges before executing (currently, ```ossec-control``` drops the privileges).
 - Test which capabilities can be dropped